rancher/elemental/docs/quickstart.md

  - Auto-deploy the cluster via k3s

 After a few minutes your new cluster will be fully provisioned!!

+## How can I choose rke2/k3s and kubernetes versions for the cluster?

+On you cluster.yaml file there is a key in the `#!yaml Spec` called `#!yaml kubernetesVersion`.
+That sets the version and deployer that will be used for the cluster, for example for rke `v1.23.6` while for rke2 would be `v1.23.6+rke2r1` and for k3s `v1.23.6+k3s1`

+To see all compatible versions check the [Rancher Support Matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/) PDF for rke/rke2/k3s versions and their components.

 ## How can I follow what is going on behind the scenes?